 I’ve never made butter tarts.
 I usually stick to Butter Tart Squares, because, let’s face it: they’re way easier.

-I used my basic pie pastry recipe for the tart shells, refrigerating to firm it up as per other recipes, and then used a filling recipe I found on JoyofBaking.com.
+I used my basic pie pastry recipe for the tart shells, and then used a filling recipe I found on JoyofBaking.com.

 Aside from my overfilling and the resulting spillage, these were pretty darn awesome.